yardenho/Yardenho/README.md

 <ins> My Projects:</ins>

-  💻 Final Project : A blockchain based car sharing web app that allows car companies and individuals to rent out their car for a certain period.
+  💻  Blockchain-Car-Sharing-Platform : This is my final project.
+A blockchain based car sharing web app that allows car companies and individuals to rent out their car for a certain period.
 Includes Solidity based smart contracts, Geth and MetaMask.

   💻 Social media android web : Social media project with posts uploading and chat.
 Using Rest API and Socket.io.
 The frontend developed in Type script and React Native, the backend is in Node.js and uses MongoDB.